 Being well groomed is important.
 Makeup is a Must, but is barely there.
 For how to get a barely there makeup look see the linked post.
 No matter how cheap the clothing were, the European woman keeps them neat, ironed and tidy.
 Shoes are always polished.
 If needed, they polish them everyday before wearing them!

-Long hair (worn down) is for girls and young women (< 25 yrs old).
+Long hair (worn down) is for girls and young women under 25.
 The hair should never blow into the face.
-If long, it is put up in tight buns, braids, a pony tail, updos or put away with a headband or bobby pins on windy days.
+If long, it is put up in tight buns, braids, a pony tail, up-dos or put away with a headband or bobby pins on windy days.
 Dyed hair is to keep up with.
 Even artificial blondes have no roots!

 Nails are of a neat length.
 Toe nails are lacquered when worn with sandals.
 Bare legs are flawless and only for the weekend and spare time.
-More on how to get flawless legs at the link.
+More on how to get flawless legs.

 Euro Chic Style in a Nutshell

 Euro Chic is all about looking put together.
-It is high mainenance with respect to grooming, clothes care (read ironing shirts and blouses, dry cleaners for wool skirts, blazers and pants) and shoes (keeping them polished).
+It is high maintenance with respect to grooming, clothes care (read ironing shirts and blouses, dry cleaners for wool skirts, blazers, and pants) and shoes (polishing).
 All items are real, never fake.
 The look reads conservative.
-Euro Chic requires clothing that fits well.
-Outfits are put together and the societally “correct look” is worn for every occasion.
+Euro Chic clothing fits well.
+Outfits are the societally “correct look” for every occasion.

 - It is better to be slightly over- than underdressed.

-- It’s a look to feel fabulous all of the time without spending a fortune.
+- It’s a look to feel fabulous all time without spending a fortune.